2022-cs244/2022-cs244.github.io/deliverables/tofino-model.md

 - `tools` - A few scripts that will be useful.
 - `demos` - Some demo P4 programs written for

-Before you try to port your router P4 program for Tofino, make sure you try compiling `demo1_tna.p4`, a sample TNA program in the `demos/demo1_tna` directory.
-Please take a look at `README.md` in that directory, which explains how you can set up the right environment, compile the program, produce a P4 binary file, investigate the compilation results (a.k.a., resource consumption status) using a visualization tool called `p4i`, and finally test the program using the Tofino ASIC model and the control-plane scripts written with the PTF framework.
+Before you try to port your router P4 program for Tofino, make sure you try compiling `demo1_tna.p4`, a sample TNA-based P4 program in the `demos/demo1_tna` directory.
+Please take a look at `README.md` in that directory, which explains how you can set up the right environment, compile the program, produce a P4 binary file, investigate the compilation results (a.k.a., resource consumption status) using a visualization tool called `p4i`, test the program using the Tofino ASIC model and the control-plane scripts written with the PTF framework, and finally debug the program using `bfshell`, a shell-like interface for the Tofino ASIC.

+The real implementation of TNA for Tofino1 is available at `bf-sde-9.4.0/install/share/p4c/p4include/tofino1arch.p4`.
+It'll be useful to take a look at that file and `tofino.p4`, which `tofino1arch.p4` includes.

 To know more about Tofino and Intel P4 Studio (including the public API, TNA, terms of license, sample applications, etc.), it may be useful to take a look at [Intel's official github repo](https://github.com/barefootnetworks/Open-Tofino). _**Do NOT share Intel P4 Studio Lite with anyone outside the class or redistribute it.**_.
 Intel P4 Studio Lite is Intel's product, and hence Intel reserves the sole right to distribute it.
 CS344 has received a special permission to use it only for the class in 2021.